 The New Testament is immeasurably relevant in the Christian life.
 Within its twenty-seven books, it provides many vital roles in the Christian faith.

 Shows the exemplary life of Jesus

 The New Testament is all about Jesus.
 The Gospels showed how He lived, died, and rose.
-The Acts and the Epistles shared glimpses into how His message spread to all races.
-And the Revelation disclosed the way Jesus will return on the day of Judgement.
+The Acts of the Apostles and the Epistles shared glimpses into how His message spread to all races.
+And Revelation disclosed the way Jesus will return on the day of Judgement.

 Here you see Jesus in all His complexity.
 He was a simple man from Galilee.
 Yet He preached the Word of God with keen understanding.
 He was a miracle worker.
 But He faced a lot of struggles from His own people.

 Provides a guideline for morality

 In all books of the New Testament, you read nuggets of wisdom on goodness.

 In the Gospels, Jesus regularly spoke about how one follows God’s Will.
 Even against the conventional teachings of the Jewish religion.
 He preached not about the Ten Commandments and the hundreds of religious rules.